dutchers/docker-images/docs/docker-machine.rst

 Docker
 --------------------

-Docker on OS X requires a virtual machine manager.
-We use Virtualbox the below will walk you through the process of getting docker up and running on a computer running OS X. The primary toold for set up is docker-machine.
+Docker on OS X requires a virtual machine manager, we use Virtualbox.
+The below will walk you through the process of getting docker up and running on a computer running OS X. The primary tool for set up is docker-machine.

-docker-machine is used to manage virtual machines which can host docker instances.
+docker-machine is used to manage virtual machines that can host docker instances.
 It can be used to spin up docker hosts in Google Compute Engine, AWS, and other platform providers.
-It's also useful for developers who want the convenience of docker on OS's like Mac and Windows. docker-machine allows those users to spin up one lightweight VM to host all their docker containers.
+It's also useful for developers who want the convenience of docker on OSes like Mac and Windows. docker-machine allows those users to spin up one lightweight VM to host all their docker containers.